NarendraKoya999/Newsletter-Card/README.md

 ## Features

-- Responsive design using CSS media queries.
+- Responsive design using CSS3 media queries.
 - Subscription form with email input and subscribe button.
 - Checkbox for agreeing to receive the newsletter.